"Whose are the little beds," I asked,

 When April woods are red."

-We are busy working to bring Emily Dickinson's "The Sleeping Flowers" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Sleeping Flowers" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Sleeping Flowers" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.